Happy Valentine’s Day!

 Low carb, sugar free, gluten free, nut free, dairy free and vegan and STILL GD friendly!
 You can find the Chocolate Velvet recipe here.

 Any left over dark Terry’s chocolate oranges from Christmas?
 This is the perfect recipe to enjoy a small treat!
 You can of course use any dark chocolate for this, but the higher the cocoa content the better and beware of chocolate containing additional sugars in the form of caramel, crystallised orange or ginger etc. My two favourites are chocolate orange, and chocolate mint.
 Find the Chocolate Mousse recipe here.

 These chocolate dipped strawberries are so simple, but served with some whipped cream then you have a well paired treat, perfect for Valentine’s Day!
 Make sure you use high cocoa content chocolate for this and don’t over indulge as although lower in fructose than many fruits, the strawberries and chocolate are both carbs.

-A new membership recipe for Valentine’s Day – Chocolate Lava Cakes
+A membership recipe for Valentine’s Day – Chocolate Lava Cakes

 So many people seem to love these wee puddings that arrive steaming hot, where you cut into them and there is a gooey, chocolatey, molten centre which oozes out and so I thought I would play around and see if I could make a low carb, sugar free, gluten free AND nut free version which will not spike blood sugar levels.

 Well this is the result and I think most should find this dessert hits that chocolate craving.
 But I warn you, this is a very rich chocolate pud!
 Check out the Chocolate Lava Cake recipe here.

-This new recipe is available for all Bronze and Silver members and can be found after logging in under the membership dessert recipes tab.
+This recipe is available for all Bronze and Silver members and can be found after logging in under the membership dessert recipes tab.

 If you would like to find out more about Gestational Diabetes UK optional membership for additional recipes and meal plans which supports the researching and running costs of this site, then please take a look at the Membership Options page and About Us page.